epfl-ada/ada-2020-project-milestone-p3-p3_halouma/README.md

 Comparing racial and gender disparities in police stops in blue and red states

 # Abstract
-We want to see if there is a correlation between the states' major political party (Republican or Democrat) and the race and sex of the drivers.
+We want to see if there is a correlation between the states' major political party (Republican or Democrat) and the race and sex of the drivers stopped.
 We will use a new dataset: the electoral map of the 2016 Presidential election, indicating the winning color of the state (blue for Democrat and red for Republican).
 In these two types of states, we will extract the race and sex of stopped drivers, as well as whether a search was conducted and if contraband was found to determine the hit rate.
 We will analyze the hit rate based on the race and sex drivers independently, in at least one state per major political party.
 We would like to perform this analysis to determine whether one's political party can affect racial and gender bias.

 # Research Questions
 In our project we would like to find out whether there is a correlation between racial bias and political orientation, by comparing the hit rates in blue and red states.